TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-07-why-should-we-talk-about-our-mitakes-in-php-community.md

     <br><br>
     But what if we promote technology in a post, and that post is still out there?
 Readers learn from it and follow the path, even though we know it's two years old and a blind road to station frustration.
 What then?

-tweet: "Why Should We Talk about Our Mistakes in #PHP Community?"
+tweet: "New Post on 🐘 blog: Why Should We Talk about Our Mistakes in #PHP Community?"
 tweet_image: "https://user-images.githubusercontent.com/924196/121019604-e1fb4380-c79f-11eb-95ec-3ca5a77b8598.png"
 ---

 <blockquote class="blockquote text-center">
     "Change a mind and you'll change a world."
 </blockquote>

 ## Long Tail Effect